Burke, Virginia Estate Planning Attorneys

 Comprehensive Estate Planning In Burke, VA

 When Silas Burke set up shop in this area of Fairfax County in the early 1800s (his house still stands, overlooking Pohick Creek), he may not have envisioned the diversity that would come to the region.
 But now, Burke is filled with people that want to secure their family’s future.
 They can help secure that future with an estate plan that fit their needs.

-The Hale Ball estate planning attorneys in Burke, VA, have extensive experience handling various types of estate planning needs.
+The HALE BALL MURPHY, PLC estate planning attorneys in Burke, VA, have extensive experience handling various types of estate planning needs.
 This includes, but is not limited to, the following:

 - Wills – A will is a legal document that a person creates that will dictate the distribution of their property after they pass away.
 A will can be modified or revoked during the lifetime of the person who makes it, and it can include your choice of an estate administrator, beneficiaries of your assets, and guardians for minor children.

 - Trusts – A trust involves the transfer of property from one person to the control of a trustee.
 Many estate plans do involve trusts, while others do not.
 There are various types of trusts in Burke, Virginia.
 Some people choose to establish a trust, transfer their assets into the trust, and control those assets as the trustee until their passing.
 The assets in the trust can then be passed to another trustee without going through the probate court.
 A trust can also be essential to ensure the proper management of property left to individuals who are minors, disabled, or irresponsible with finances.

 - Powers of Attorney – A power of attorney (POA) is a written legal document signed by a competent individual that authorizes another person to act on their behalf.
 A POA can grant broad or limited types of authority, though they typically revolve around giving another person the ability to make financial or medical decisions on behalf of the “principal.”
 There are various types of powers of attorney, including durable powers of attorney and springing powers of attorney.